 Investors might also move from bonds into stocks or other higher risk investments because bonds don’t tend to generate as much return in an environment of rapidly rising inflation.

 Rates are still pretty good right now, sitting in the 4% range.
 However, no one can say for sure how long it will stay that way.
 If you’re looking to buy a home or cash in some of your existing equity to boost their retirement fund or do a home improvement project, there’s never been a better time to lock your rate than right now.

-If you’re in the market for a mortgage, you can get a preapproval to purchase or a full refinance approval online in minutes through Rocket Mortgage® by Quicken Loans.
+If you’re in the market for a mortgage, you can get a preapproval to purchase or a full refinance approval online through Rocket Mortgage® by Quicken Loans.
 If you would rather get started over the phone, you can speak with one of our Home Loan Experts by calling (800) 785-4788.
 Feel free to leave your questions for us in the comments below.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.